 Pharmacology treatment is complicated and requires close monitoring.
 Mirogabalin is being tested in phase II trials and is promising with fewer side effects and more effective at a lower dose than pregabalin.

 Individuals may also be deficient in the brain chemicals which help regulate mood and mental function.
 Research shows that the majority of these patients are deficient in serotonin, dopamine, and norepinephrine.
 These three neurotransmitters are essential for optimal mood and mental function.
 Serotonin also helps regulate moods, sleep, digestion, bowel movements, pain, and mental clarity.
-Additionally, individuals with fibromyalgia have low levels of the amino acid tryptophan, as well as 5-hydroxytryptophan (5HTP), which are needed for the production of serotonin.
+Additionally, individuals with FMS have low levels of the amino acid tryptophan, as well as 5-hydroxytryptophan (5HTP), which are needed for the production of serotonin.

 While we still do not know exactly what causes it, we do know that individuals with fibromyalgia have a hormonal imbalance related to the hypothalamus, pituitary and adrenal glands which can create a host of detrimental health conditions.

 The main function of the hypothalamus is to maintain the body’s status quo.
 Because of its wide range of influence, the hypothalamus could be considered the body’s master computer.
 The hypothalamus receives continuous input about the state of the body and must be able to initiate changes if anything goes wrong.
 The Hypothalamus regulates blood pressure, digestion (bloating, gas, indigestion, and reflux), sleep/wake cycle, sex drive, body temperature, balance and coordination, heart rate and sweating; all of which can be problematic in sufferers.
-Studies have shown that over 43% of fibromyalgia patients have low thyroid function (hypothyroid) with symptoms of mental fatigue, depression, and poor memory.
+Studies have shown that over 43% of FMS patients have low thyroid function (hypothyroid) with symptoms of mental fatigue, depression, and poor memory.

 Chronic stress may be an underlying factor.
 Several studies have demonstrated how chronic stress undermines normal hormonal function.
 Poor sleep, chronic stress, nutritional deficiencies, prescription drugs, and other stressors take their toll when accumulated over a number of years.
 There are some nutritional supplements that can help restore optimal neurotransmitter levels, especially serotonin and norepinephrine levels, which is a critical factor.